HowToSD/ComfyUI-Data-Analysis/README.md

 5. Start ComfyUI.

 ### Troubleshooting for installation
-This package requires pandas and matplotlib that are not
+This custom node module requires pandas and matplotlib, which are not included in the default ComfyUI installation.
+If you install this module using ComfyUI Manager, these packages should be installed automatically.
+However, if the installation fails, refer to the pandas and matplotlib documentation for manual installation.

 ## How to Use